mloeffler/StataHelp/README.md

 	%AppData%\Mozilla\Firefox\Profiles\

-click on the subfolder of your profile, go to searchplugins\ and copy the file stata.xml there.
+click on the subfolder of your profile, go to searchplugins\

+	%AppData%\Mozilla\Firefox\Profiles\ ... \searchplugins\

+and copy the file stata.xml there.

 ## Info